Updated July 2020

 “Life is all about the pleasure and happiness we find in food, art and beauty,” MarieBelle New York founder Maribel Lieberman says.

-The Honduras-born chocolatier’s striking creations are as beautiful as they are delicious and almost look too good to eat.
+One of the most beautiful of the expensive chocolates are crafted by the Honduras-born chocolatier.
+Maribel’s striking creations are as beautiful as they are delicious and almost look too good to eat.
 This elegant Ganache Cien Blue Box contains 100 signature Mariebelle New York Holiday Chocolate Ganaches, each made with the “finest single-origin chocolate and eclectic ingredients”.

 “Luxury is natural, good quality chocolate,” Maribel says.
 “Unfortunately, regular consumers don’t know the difference until they taste good quality.”